madreher/LammpsInputBuilder/README.md

     jobFolder = workflow.generateInputs()
     logger.info(f"Scan inputs generated in the job folder: {jobFolder}")
 ```
 The important part of this workflow is within the for loop.
-For each coordinate, we crea te a `Section` which will displace the tooltip to the right position, perform a single point energy calculation to calculate the potential energy of the system as well as get the bond pairs from reax.
+For each coordinate, we create a `Section` which will displace the tooltip to the right position, perform a single point energy calculation to calculate the potential energy of the system as well as get the bond pairs from reax.
 Once this is done, we displace back the tooltip to its original position.

 Note that it would be possible to simply follow a path from a coordinate to the next without getting back to the original position.
-However, this approach would introduce small numerical drifts over time and the tooltip would not end up being exactly where we want it to be.
+However, this approach would introduce small numerical drifts over time and the tooltip would not end up being exactly where we want it to be after a large number of displacements.
 Going back to the starting position each time avoid accumulating these small errors.

-Another important note is that a no point we perform a time integration step.
+Another important note is that at no point we perform a time integration step.
 In particular, the tooltip is *displaced* but not *moved* which are different in Lammps semantic.

 Once this is done, we can run the workflow.
 This workflow will produce two files per frame.
 In the script `examples/scanSlab.py`, we added a postprocessing step to concatenate all the files into a single trajectory file for simplicity and moved all the individual frame files into a subfolder.